mcsee/Software-Design-Articles/Articles/Artificial Intelligence/GPT-3 Training Programmers for the Present (and the Future)/readme.md

 The specific lifespan of a programmer age along with the fashionable language.
 This period of time is usually less than a decade, so the industry discards professionals as obsolete before ten years of training.
 (4)

-In the last decades, they were fashionable as supposed silver bullets (5), languages ​​like Visual Basic, C ++, Java, Php, Perl, Javascript, Ruby, Python, and GoLang.
+In the last decades, they were fashionable as supposed silver bullets (5), languages like Visual Basic, C ++, Java, Php, Perl, Javascript, Ruby, Python, and GoLang.
 Some of them are already ceasing to be used, leaving their place for new fashions.
 (6)

 The general concepts (which Frederick Brooks calls essential (7)) are better absorbed in our first academic stage.
 We must focus on forming these concepts so that professionals can easily migrate from one technology (which Brooks calls accidental) to another technology (also accidental and, therefore, quickly obsolete).